junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Alright, chill, pal."
 Dean tells it, walking two more steps closer to it, cautiously.

 It's about within its attack range now, if it desires.
-Dean maintains the eye contact, waiting for a killer blow, thinking if the blade should target to its paw or head first if that happens.
+Dean maintains the eye contact, waiting for a killer blow, thinking whether the blade should target to its paw or head first if that happens.

 But nothing happens.
 It holds the stare, looking back, looking straight.
 It barely blinks.

 The feeling is strangely familiar.

 Dean thinks he even sees the familiar shades of blue.
 He must be hallucinating now.
+Or wishful thinking, whatever that means.

 "Okay, this is just getting weird."
 Dean chuckles, lowering the blade, shaking his head.
 "You just remind me of my best friend."

 It purrs louder, voice tight and urgent.

 Dean raises his brows.
-Then he tells it, "No, uh-uh, no way, I'm not gonna name you 'Cas' just because you want me to.
+Then he tells it, "No, uh-uh, no way, I'm not gonna name you 'Cas' just 'cause you want me to.
 What do you think my angel buddy would feel if he knows?"

+He considers "Thursday" for a name for the briefest moment.

 He still ends up naming the creature "Cas."